State / Territory Benefits - Illinois

 Returning Veterans' Homestead Exemption (RVHE): The Returning Veterans' Homestead Exemption provides qualifying Veterans a $5,000 reduction to their home's equalized assessed value (EAV).
 A returning Veteran is eligible to receive the exemption the tax year and the following tax year the Veteran returns home from active duty.
+The Veteran must own and occupy the property as his or her principal residence on January 1 of each assessment year.
+A Veteran who acquires a principal residence after January 1 of the year he or she returns home is eligible for the RVHE on the principal residence owned and occupied on January 1 of the following tax year.
 Qualifying Veterans who return from active duty in an armed conflict involving the U.S. armed forces can file an application upon their return home to receive this exemption.
 To apply for this exemption, please contact or visit your local County Assessor's Office.

 Disabled Veterans' Standard Homestead Exemption (DVSHE): This exemption is an annual reduction in EAV on the primary residence occupied by a qualified disabled Veteran.
 The disabled Veteran must own or lease a single Family residence and be liable for the payment of the property taxes.
 The amount of the exemption depends on the percentage of the service-connected disability as certified by the U. S. Dept. of Veterans' Affairs.
-A qualified disabled Veteran with a disability of at least 50% but less than 70% will receive a $2,500 reduction in EAV, and a disabled Veteran with a disability of at least 70% will receive a $5,000 reduction in EAV.
+Beginning in tax year 2015, a $2,500 homestead exemption is available to a Veteran with a service-connected disability of at least 30% but less than 50%; a qualified disabled Veteran with a disability of at least 50% but less than 70% will receive a $5,000 reduction in EAV, and a disabled Veteran with a disability of at least 70% are exempt from paying property taxes on their primary residence.

 The initial application Form PTAX-342 Application for Disabled Veterans' Standard Homestead Exemption must be filed with the chief county assessment office.
 The Form PTAX-342-R, Annual Verification of Eligibility for Disabled Veterans' Standard Homestead Exemption must be filed each year to continue to receive the exemption.
 For a single tax year, the property cannot receive this exemption and the Disabled Persons' Homestead Exemption or Disabled Veterans' Homestead Exemption.
 For more information contact the chief county assessment office.